 20. How to Stop a Dog from Shedding w/ Olive Oil

 Olive oil contains omega-3 fatty acids that make your dog coat healthy and shiny.
 You can add olive oil directly to your dog’s food.
 As a guideline, you can add 1 teaspoon olive oil per 15 pounds of your dog’s weight.

 21. Essential Oils – Lavender, Cedar, Peppermint, and Eucalyptus Oil

 Essential oils like lavender, cedar, peppermint, and eucalyptus oil smell good and work greats to repel fleas.
 Just add a few drops of essential oils to a fabric collar and see the benefits yourself.

-Molasses has been long used as a secret supplement for children by all mothers in U.K. It’s a natural sweetener that contains numerous benefits that are useful both for humans and animals.
+Molasses have been long used as a secret supplement for children by all mothers in the U.K. It’s a natural sweetener that contains numerous benefits that are useful both for humans and animals.

 It is useful to minimize dog shedding — since molasses contains vitamin B16 which is beneficial for fat digestion, hemoglobin synthesis and metabolizing amino acids found in protein — that improves your dog’s hair and skin condition

 Dogs with sensitive skin can develop conditions such as dandruff, eczema, and rashes.
 Those conditions will make your dog itchy.
 The itchiness that will make your dog scratching, chewing and licking like hell.
 Those activities will eventually lead to excessive dog shedding.
 To relieve the itchiness, sprinkle baby powder on your dog’s coat.

 Vinegar is a great solution for treating various skin conditions from dandruff to yeast infection.
 Vinegar is best used after you’ve already shampooed and rinsed your dog.
 Pour the vinegar with warm water over your dog and rub it through his coat, then rinse with clear water.

 25.Home Flea Shampoo